MUSA-620-Fall-2017/MUSA-620-Week-5/README.md

 This assignment is not required.
 You may turn it in by email (galkamaxd at gmail) or in person at class.

-##### Due:** by the end of class next week, 22-Feb
+**Due:** by the end of class next week, 22-Feb

 ##### Task:

-- Option 1: How does the usage of NYC Taxis look when you adjust for population differences?
+- **Option 1**: How does the usage of NYC Taxis look when you adjust for population differences?
 Using population data from the U.S. Census, color each census tract according to the number of taxi pickups normalized by population.
-- Option 2: How long does it take to get to JFK Airport?
+- **Option 2**: How long does it take to get to JFK Airport from different parts of New York?
 For each Census tract, aggregate all the taxi trips that went to JFK Airport and color the map according to the average trip duration.

 ##### Deliverable: A choropleth map, similar to the one we made in class.